Net Carbs. What Are they and How Do You Calculate Them?

 On the other hand, fiber and sugar alcohols are slowly absorbed, if at all.
 Plus, they’re metabolized differently, if at all.
 Thus, they don’t cause your blood sugar and insulin levels to rise.
 Which is a good thing!
 Thus, the most accurate way to calculate your carb load is to consider only “net carbs” or the actual amount of carbs that will affect your blood sugar.
 Knowing the net carbs of specific foods will allow you to determine appropriate serving sizes in order to stay within your limit.
 Let’s look at a few examples:

-Avocado: avocado is one of my favorite superfoods.
+Avocado: avocado is one of our my favorite superfoods.
 It’s got it all.
-Healthy fat, vitamins, minerals, phytonutrients, and good a dose of fiber.
-It’s the perfect food for low carb and keto diets.
+Healthy fat, vitamins, minerals, phytonutrients, and good dose of fiber.
+It’s a delicious and filling the perfect food for low carb and keto diets.
 Plus, it’s creamy and delicious!
-Let’s take a look at the math for a half cup serving: 6.4 grams (total carbs) - 5 grams (dietary fiber) = 1.4 grams (net carbs)
+Let’s take a look at the math for a half-cup serving: 6.4 grams (total carbs) - 5 grams (dietary fiber) = 1.4 grams (net carbs)

 Spacing Out Your Carbs

 If you’re following a low carb diet, we , I also recommend spacing out your carbs.
 For instance, if your daily limit is 30 grams of net carbs, then you probably shouldn’t have them all in one meal.
 Maybe loosely target 10 grams per meal if you eat 3 meals a day and 15 grams per meal if you are an intermittent faster and only eat 2 meals a day.
 This will ensure your carb load during any given meal stays low as well as avoid a blood sugar spike.

 How Does Fiber Affect Carb Metabolism?